ManiMahal77/MSc-Statistics-Portfolio/statistical_consulting/week_3/README.md

    └── src
    ```
 2.  **Execute via R Console:**
     You can generate the HTML report and outputs for a specific dataset version by running the `rmarkdown::render` command in your RStudio Console.
+Below are exmaple use cases for each version of the data.
+Please note that you can change the following parameters in the YAML header in the top of the report `.Rmd` file to suit your own preferences.

-    *Make sure to change the `data_version` parameter as needed ("v1", "v2", or "v3").
-Moreover, you can change the following parameters in       the YAML header in the top of the report .Rmd file to suit the analysis you want to perform.:*
+    *Make sure to change the `data_version` parameter as needed ("v1", "v2", or "v3"):*
     ```r
     params:
      data_version: "v1"